apache/beam/learning/prompts/code-generation/java/02_io_pubsub.md

 Write a sample Java code snippet that writes data to a Google Pub/Sub topic using Apache Beam.

 Response:
-Your Apache Beam pipeline can write data to Google Pub/Sub topic using the Apache Beam PubSubIO connector.
+Your Apache Beam pipeline can write data to a Google Pub/Sub topic using the Apache Beam PubSubIO connector.

 Here is an example of how to use the PubSubIO connector to accomplish this:

 ```java